Krishna6025/Robotic-arm/README.md

 Bluetooth Connection: Pre-existing apps on the Play Store could not connect to the HC-05, so a custom app had to be developed, which took considerable time.<br/>
 Power Source: As I intended for the arm to remain stationary, I opted to power the Arduino with a USB-B connection while the servo shield is powered by rechargeable batteries.<br/>
+<br/><br/>

+# installation<br/>
+Following the circuit diagram and the instructions from the video assembling the Arm is simple.
+The main hinderence is the varity of screws used in the build.